 of Sleep.
-Possible topics include 1) the neural basis of states of consciousness; 2) neuronal activity during sleep with the emphasis on the results of single neuron recordings during sleep-wakefulness; and motor activity during sleep.
+Possible topics include 1) the neural basis of states of consciousness: 2) neuronal activity during sleep with the emphasis on the results of single neuron recordings during sleep-wakefulness; and motor activity during sleep.

 PHY 6321-Cardiodynamics.
 A consideration of cardiac physiology and pathophysiology.
 Heart and Blood Vessels in Health and Disease.
-Readings and laboratory experiments directed toward understanding metabolic function and regulation of the heart and blood vessels in health and learning the use of instrumentation, surgical PHY 6331-Respiratory Physiology.
-An in- Research.
-The course is open to beginning procedures and analytical evaluation of data. depth course concerning all aspects of respiratory physiology with the exception of the regulation of respiration.
-Areas to be covered include: mechanics of respiration; gas consideration of physiological systems.
-To be exchange; CSF acid-base balance; blood acidbase balance; oxygen and carbon dioxide transport.
+Readings and laboratory experiments directed toward understanding metabolic function and regulation of the heart and blood vessels in health and disease.

+PHY 6331-Respiratory Physiology.
+An inrespiratory physiology with the exception of the regulation of respiration.
+Areas to be covered include: mechanics of respiration; gas exchange; CSF acid-base balance; blood acidbase balance; oxygen and carbon dioxide transport.
 The comparative aspects of respiratory physiology will also be addressed.
 PHY 6332-Regulation of Respiration.
 An indepth course concerning the chemical and neural regulation of respiration.
 Areas to be studied can include: regulation of breathing during sleep; altitude acclimatization; regulation of breathing during exercise.
 PHY 6341-Renal Physiology.
-Discussion and correlation of recent advances in the normal and pathophysiological mechanisms of the
+Discussion and correlation of recent advances in the normal and pathophysiological mechanisms of the kidney.
 PHY 6351-Advanced Gastrointestinal Physiology.
 Readings and classical experiments related to the secretory and contractile functions of the gastrointestinal